 What if I don't want my teachers to know who is enrolled in their class yet?

-You can create classes without enrolling students - that way your teachers are still able to build out their Classrooms, but they are not able to see who is enrolled in the class until you are ready to reveal that information.
+You can create classes without enrolling students - that way your teachers are still able to build out their course content in Classroom, but they are not able to see who is enrolled in the class until you are ready to reveal that information.